Can A Real Estate Deal Ever Just Be A Deal?

 Sometimes, people get so wrapped up in “making a deal” and hammering a seller on a price, that they end up paying more for a home than necessary.

 How do they end up paying more?
-By being too aggressive with their offers they tend to love several properties while wanting to hammer the seller for a really good deal that rarely exists.
+By being too aggressive with their offers they tend to lose several properties while wanting to hammer the seller for a really good deal that rarely exists.
+The market doesn’t wait for people to learn their lesson.
+Prices can rise while you haggle over peanuts.

 I’ve seen this happen a lot, and I never really thought it would make sense to write about it, because the tone of the post can be hard to explain.